automl/auto-sklearn/CONTRIBUTING.md

 *   What's the quick fix and what's the long term fix?
     *   Sometimes it's a code typo, a quick correction and problem solved.
         Other times, the bug is an artifact of some larger underlying issue that has gone unnoticed and might require some restructuring.

         If this is the case, let us know as you work on it!
-        If it's breaking, sometimes a quick patch and fix will do and larger fixes can be tackled in a timely manner.
+        If it requires breaking, such as changing default behaviour or public API, sometimes a quick patch and fix will do and larger restructing fixes can be tackled in a timely manner.
         As a rule of thumb, if a bug requires modifying more then 50-100 lines of code it's probably something we would like to talk through on how best to tackle it.

 *   How can we create a test for this bug in the future?
     *   Of course, once a bug is squashed, we'd like it to not show again and having a test to catch it for the future will future-proof against any changes down the line.

         Thankfully, most of this is usually captured in the minimal working example and all that is left is to turn it into a comprehensive test!

-What's important once fixing a bug is writing a good PR that let's us now how you identified the bug, what the problem was and how it was fixed.
+What's important once fixing a bug is [writing a good PR](#creating-the-pr) that let's us now how you identified the bug, what the problem was and how it was fixed.
 This lets use review your code with all this in mind and follow the same thought process that lead you to fix it in the first place!

+#### Documentation
+Anything to contribute to better documentation is always appreciated and the main way users can get to know about auto-sklearn.
+Whether it's a typo fix, something you didn't find clear or something you think we didn't explain properly, we'd love to improve it!

+All of our documentation is done with [`sphinx`](https://www.sphinx-doc.org/en/master/) with some various plugins that you can see in [`doc/conf.py`](https://github.com/automl/auto-sklearn/blob/master/doc/conf.py#L42).

+All of your changes can be viewed by first [building the docs](#testing) and then opening `doc/build/html/index.html` in a browser.

+*   If you're simply fixing a typo, there shouldn't be much to do except make the PR and we'll accept it without much issue.
+*   If you want to fix a link you should know how linking with `sphinx` works
+    *   For links to internal documentation, you can create a label with
+    ```.rst
+    .. _mylabel:
+    ```
+    *   Later on you can reference this label by
+    ```.rst
+    I am reference to :ref:`the above label<mylabel>`
+    ```
+    *   Now if you want to link some external documentation you'll need to do something like
+    ```.rst
+    Here's a `link<https://sublime-and-sphinx-guide.readthedocs.io/en/latest/references.html>`_ to the external documentation on linking for sphinx
+    ```
+    Notice the trailing `_` which is important

+*   If you want to make some more detailed documentation about some feature that you introduced or you think is not well documented, you'll have to think about a few things.
+    *   Can you include a code snippet to illustrate what you mean?
+    *   Are there other relevant parts of the documentation or code that should be linked to?
+    *   How much other parts of auto-sklearn are you relying on readers to know before hand, maybe link to those sections if you do.

+*   If you want to contribute an example, it's a great way to really illustrate an entire flow of some feature.
+    `sphinx-gallery` will run any python file `example_*.py` in one of the example folders.
+    This allows you to have both ReStructured Markdown (rst) and python code with it's output into a [single html page](https://automl.github.io/auto-sklearn/master/examples/40_advanced/example_calc_multiple_metrics.html#sphx-glr-examples-40-advanced-example-calc-multiple-metrics-py)!
+    You'll want to check out some of the [other examples](https://github.com/automl/auto-sklearn/tree/master/examples) to see how to embed rst into a `.py` file.

 #### Features
 While auto-sklearn has many features we're proud of, there's always room for more and better functionality.